mpsonntag/prespost/201900_GSoC/Proposals.md

-# Science continuous integration microservice using Snakemake
+# GIN Continuous integration microservice for scientific data

 The G-Node Data Infrastructure (GIN) services[1] provide a platform for management and sharing of data in neuroscience.
+Inspired by GitHub, the platform uses a git/git-annex backend for versioning and sharing of scientific data, offering the power of a web based repository management service combined with a distributed file storage.
+It addresses the range of research data workflows starting from data analysis on the local workstation to remote collaboration and data publication.
+GIN also provides indexing services for convenient searching of data and metadata, including information in well-defined formats like the odML[2] metadata format and the NIX[3] format for scientific data.

-Inspired by existing continuous integration services like Travis[2] or CircleCI[3] and recent developed build pipelines for the scientific field like SnakeMake[4] this project will aspire to prototype a continuous integration microservice for scientific data within the scope of the G-Node Data Infrastructure services.
+Inspired by existing continuous integration services like Travis[4] or CircleCI[5] and recent developed build pipelines for the scientific field like SnakeMake[6] this project will aspire to prototype a continuous integration microservice for scientific data within the scope of the G-Node Data Infrastructure services.